 There are two types of graduate fellowships that can be used to fund your tuition: internal and external.
-Internally, graduate schools sometimes offer full or partial merit-based fellowships to the top applicants.
-An example is the Roy H. Park Leadership Fellows Program for top MBA students at Cornell University.
-Internal fellowships are sponsored by the school or department and sometimes are not openly advertised.
+Internally, graduate schools sometimes offer “full funding” packages or full or partial merit-based fellowships to the applicants at acceptance.
+Internal funding and fellowships are sponsored by the school or department.
 You may have to submit an additional application component or apply to the graduate program early to be considered for these awards.
 Sometimes there is no additional application and all candidates are considered.
 The department may also offer needs-based tuition scholarships to some portion of applicants, but this is rare at the graduate level.
 To find information about the university department’s merit and needs-based internal funding opportunities, check the department’s website for prospective applicants.

 There are also several external graduate fellowships offered by foundations, non-profits, companies and government agencies to fund a master’s or doctoral degree.
+We list many of these opportunities in the ProFellow database.
 Some examples include the Paul and Daisy Soros Fellowships for New Americans, the Frédéric Bastiat Fellowship, and the AAUW American Dissertation Fellowships.

 It is worth seeking out a combination of internal and external funding sources to increase your chances of securing the needed amount of financing.
-Here are some pointers to help you identify which types of graduate fellowships and scholarships would work best for you, and what you must know to secure them.
+However, there are some important things to know about both internal and external graduate school fellowships and funding sources.

-Both internal and external graduate fellowship deadlines typically fall between October and February.
+Both internal and external graduate fellowship deadlines typically fall between October and February and fund the following academic year.
 This means you need to apply to them at the same time you are applying to graduate schools.
 Sometimes prospective applicants make the mistake of looking into funding opportunities after they have completed and submitted all of their graduate school applications – this is too late!
 Begin your research on graduate school fellowships now so you don’t miss these critical deadlines.

 When searching for the best fellowship to suit your needs, be sure to consider how many years of funding the fellowship offers.
 If it is only applicable for one academic year and you have a five-year PhD or even a two-year master’s program to finance, you could find yourself scrambling to make up the funding deficit.
 Having said that, getting at least your first year of academic study funded can be helpful in securing funding for the following years from both internal and external sources.
 Speak to past fellowship recipients to see if they were able to access extensions or different funding sources after their first year of funding.

-If you are applying for an internal fellowship offered by a specific university, you are competing with a relatively small pool of applicants.
-Recipients of the internal fellowships will be selected from the small group of candidates that are offered a spot in the graduate program.
+If you are applying for a fully funded graduate program or an internal fellowship offered by a specific university, you are competing with a relatively small pool of applicants.
+Recipients of these funding awards will be selected only from those that apply to that specific graduate program.

 External fellowships, on the other hand, draw from a much larger crowd.
 Opportunities like the NSF Graduate Fellowships will have you competing with candidates from hundreds of universities, in various departments.
 This is no reason to steer away from applying to external fellowships, but external fellowships should not be your sole strategy for financing graduate school.

-There is a vast array of opportunity available for graduate school funding.
+There is a vast array of opportunities available for graduate school funding.
 The trick is knowing where to find it, when to apply, and how to give yourself a competitive edge.
 Good luck!